Anxiety Psychologist Melbourne | Effective Anxiety Therapy & Treatment

 Frequently Asked Questions

-Recognising essential symptoms of anxiety disorders, which include excessive worrying, feelings of restlessness, fear and physical signs like sweating and heart palpitations, is crucial for seeking assistance and effectively controlling anxiety.
-These common symptoms are key indicators that one might need help managing their anxiety.
+Knowing the symptoms of anxiety disorders which includes excessive worrying, feeling restless, fear and physical symptoms like sweating and heart palpitations is important to seek help and manage anxiety.
+These common symptoms are signs that you might need help with your anxiety.

-Recognising essential symptoms of anxiety disorders, which include excessive worrying, feelings of restlessness, fear and physical signs like sweating and heart palpitations, is crucial for seeking assistance and effectively controlling anxiety.
-These common symptoms are key indicators that one might need help managing their anxiety.
+Knowing the symptoms of anxiety disorders which includes excessive worrying, feeling restless, fear and physical symptoms like sweating and heart palpitations is important to seek help and manage anxiety.
+These common symptoms are signs that you might need help with your anxiety.

-Cognitive Behavioural Therapy (CBT) has a strong body of empirical research demonstrating it’s effectiveness in treating anxiety.
-CBT focuses on helping people to identify and alter negative thinking patterns as well as break down avoidance behaviours, which together can significantly reduce levels of overall anxiety.
+Cognitive Behavioural Therapy (CBT) has a wealth of research to support its effectiveness for anxiety.
+CBT helps people identify and change negative thinking patterns and break down avoidance behaviours which can reduce overall anxiety.

-Studies indicate that for numerous individuals, online counselling can be equally effective as therapy conducted in person.
-It stands as a legitimate alternative for anyone seeking support with their mental health.
+Research shows for many people online counselling can be just as effective as in person therapy.
+It’s a legitimate option for anyone seeking help with their mental health.